Unemployment Act 1934

-The Unemployment Act 1934 was an Act of Parliament in the United Kingdom, reaching statute on 28 June 1934.
+The Unemployment Act 1934 (24 & 25 Geo.
+5. c.
+29) (part 1 was also known as the Unemployment Insurance Act 1934 and part 2 as the Unemployment Assistance Act 1934), was an act of Parliament in the United Kingdom, reaching statute on 28 June 1934.
 It reduced the age at which a person entered the National Insurance scheme to 14 and made the claiming age 16 years.
 It also separated benefits earned by paying National Insurance and those purely based on need.
 To do this, it established two bodies: the Unemployment Insurance Statutory Committee to deal with unemployment benefits earned by payment of National Insurance when in work; and the Unemployment Assistance Board to provide means-tested payments for those not entitled to such benefits.
-The 1934 Unemployment Act also restored the previous 10% cut in unemployment benefits, brought in after the 1931 May Committee.
+The Unemployment Act 1934 also restored the previous 10% cut in unemployment benefits, brought in after the 1931 May Committee.
 This was due to a reduction in the number of those unemployed in the UK, which was reduced partially due to the creation of the Iron and Steel Federation in 1934 and the introduction of the National Grid in 1933.

-Basis for the Act
+Basis for the act

 In order to pass the Unemployment Act, Sir Henry Betterton (Minister of Labour at the time), based his bill on a set of principles.
 Betterton divided the bill into three separate parts, each of which had a distinct set of principles.